-II.
-4 COMMON LAUNCH AREA(S) (9.1.1)
+II.4 COMMON LAUNCH AREA(S) (9.1.1)

-CLAs will be announced at the Monthly Briefing.
+CLAs will be announced at the General Briefing.
 Changes to Common Launch Areas will be distributed at task briefings should changes occur.

-II.
-5 COMMON LAUNCH POINT(S) (9.1.2)
+II.5 COMMON LAUNCH POINT(S) (9.1.2)

 Changes to Common Launch Points will be distributed at task briefings should changes occur.

-This data may be changed before the event and the final information will be covered in the Briefing.
+This data may be changed before the event and the final information will be published on the Official NoticeBoard and covered in the Briefing.

-II.
-6 LANDOWNER'S PERMISSION (9.3)
+II.6 LANDOWNER'S PERMISSION (9.3)